 It’s also vital to your case that you show every effort has been made to find subsidized and/or free treatment options through resources that may be available to you through local and state programs, charitable groups, and any others you can find.
 Document every lead you explore, noting the days and times, as well as the names and contact information of anyone you spoke with.

-Unfortunately, the information on free services can be nearly impossible to find if you don’t know where to look.
+Unfortunately, if you’re applying for Social Security disability but can’t afford treatment, the information on free services can be nearly impossible to find if you don’t know where to look.
 One of the benefits to having a Social Security lawyer in Houston help you with your SSDI claim and appeal is that we can point you in the direction of such services.

 Contact The Law Offices Of M. Stanley Whitehead today, and let us guide you through the process of applying for Social Security disability.